toidiu/toidiu.github.io/content/projects/learn-rust.md

 [extra]
 link = "https://github.com/toidiu/learn-rust"
 +++
 An interactive guide to learning Rust.
+Created for a learning group that I led.